Discordi0/Practice/HBT/Machines/Strutted.md

 A: CVE-2024-53677

-Google struts vulnerability, it the only one
+Google struts vulnerability, it the only one in 2024.

 ![](../../Img/Pasted%20image%2020250501161530.png)

-Q7:
+Q7: What system user is the web application running as on Strutted?

 A:

 Q8: